Arction/lcu-tutorial-2DHeatMap-07/README.md

-# Simple 2D Heat Map Chart
+# 2D Heat Map Chart

 With *LightningChart* you can create different types of charts for various use-cases.
 Previous tutorials have demonstrated how to create simple 2D charts with multiple line-series and axes, area-series and bar-series.
 In this tutorial, we will show how to create a Simple 2D Heat Map using *IntensityGridSeries*.